sixg0000d/tg-focus/README.md

 Make sure have [Docker](https://docs.docker.com/engine/) or [Podman](https://podman.io/) installed on your machine:

+**Step 1:**

-1. Pull the image and run it in the background, assuming the newly created container's name is CONTAINER-NAME:
+Pull the image and run it in the background, assuming the newly created container's name is CONTAINER-NAME:

 ```sh